 When a generic Internet address is used as an index, both the InetAddressType and InetAddress objects MUST be used.
-The InetAddressType object MUST come immediately before the InetAddress object in the INDEX clause.
-If multiple Internet addresses are used in the INDEX clause, then every Internet address must be represented by a pair of InetAddressType and InetAddress objects.
+The InetAddressType object MUST be listed before the InetAddress object in the INDEX clause.

 The IMPLIED keyword MUST NOT be used for an object of type InetAddress in an INDEX clause.
-Instance sub-identifiers are then of the form T.N.01.02...On, where T is the value of the InetAddressType object, Ol...On are the octets in the InetAddress object, and N is the number of those octets.
+Instance sub-identifiers are then of the form T.N.Ol.O2...On, where T is the value of the InetAddressType object, Ol...On are the octets in the InetAddress object, and N is the number of those octets.